google/horologist/CONTRIBUTING.md

 If you change any code affecting screenshot tests, then run the following and check the failures in the `out` directory.

 ```
-$ ./gradlew verifyPaparazziDebug
+./gradlew testDebug
 ```

-To record the new golden images, run the following and check in the specific files that failed.
-Paparazzi has some tolerance for minor changes, so not all diffs need be committed.
+To record the new golden images, pass the `record` param with `RecordMode.Record` value to the base test class and run the tests:

 ```
-$ ./gradlew recordPaparazziDebug
+class Test : ScreenshotBaseTest(
+    ScreenshotTestRule.screenshotTestRuleParams {
+        record = ScreenshotTestRule.RecordMode.Record
+    }
+) {
 ```

 ## Contributor License Agreement